jaysooner/prank-voice-agent/README.md

 # Real-Time Conversational Voice Prank Agent

 This repository contains the full-stack code for a real-time conversational voice agent.
-It uses Twilio for telephony, Twilio Media Streams for real-time audio, Venice.ai for conversational AI (LLM), and Venice.ai TTS (tts-kokoro) for real-time text-to-speech.
+It uses Twilio for telephony, Twilio Media Streams for real-time audio, Venice.ai for conversational AI (LLM), OpenAI Whisper for speech-to-text, and ElevenLabs for real-time text-to-speech.

 ## Overview